Please do not count on chickens knowing what is bad for them. We will start off with a list

 Well cooked only- Never Dry

-Apple seeds contain cyanide but not in sufficient quantities to harm
+Apple seeds contain cyanide- not in sufficient quantities to harm but should still be avoided

 A favorite treat but not much nutrition.
 It's fun to watch them eat it.